Please read my blog's comment policy here.

 In order to allow such cookies to be sent reliably, you should send a P3P header when setting the cookie.

 You can use Fiddler’s “Privacy Inspector” to view and analyze any P3P Policy.
-To learn more about Internet Explorer’s support for P3P, please see MSDN.
+To learn more about P3P and IE, see my quick P3P guide.

 Q7b: My page doesn't receive or set cookies when it is running in an IFRAME with the SECURITY=RESTRICTED attribute.
 Why?